Dyrati/ace_projects/Information/Golden Sun 1 ACE Setup.md

 ![path](gs1_ace_images/ace_setup.png)

 ## Start a new game
-At the name-selection menu, press `↑ ↓ ↑ ↓ ← → ← → ↑ → ↓ ← ↑ select` to enable you to rename everyone.
+Enter the name selection menu (do not fully clear the menu, because that affects the rng).
+Press `↑ ↓ ↑ ↓ ← → ← → ↑ → ↓ ← ↑ select` to enable you to rename everyone.
 Fully release each input before pressing the next one.
 You should hear a "ding" if you did it correctly.
 Use the names listed above.
 These names constitute the bulk of the code to be executed by the CPU when ACE is triggered.

 ## The Prologue

 ![prologue1](gs1_ace_images/prologue_1.png)

-When you first gain control of Isaac, **attempt to enter your neighbor's house**.
+When you first gain control of Isaac, ensure that his defense is 13.  **Attempt to enter your neighbor's house**.
 He will pop out, say a few words, then leave.  **Do NOT step on either of the staircases leading south**, because they will trigger boulders to fall, setting unwanted flags.

 Head north, **ignoring Garet** struggling with his chest.
 He will stop you and join your party.
 Head across the bridge, and another cutscene will be triggered.
 At the staircase, **head directly left** because moving down at all triggers another unwanted boulder.